So Yesterday: Composition

 Lyrically, the song talks about someone who has got over a broken relationship, declaring the partner as "so yesterday".
 According to Duff, the song's lyrics are very empowering towards breaking up with someone and getting over it.
 In a 2006 interview with Instinct, Duff said that people often told her that "So Yesterday" was "the ultimate post-breakup anthem".
-She said her mother instilled the notion of inner strength in her, and that she wanted the music she makes to be positive.
+She said her mother Susan Duff instilled the notion of inner strength in her, and that she wanted the music she makes to be positive.
 "I don't think there's very much of that out there anymore.", she said.
 She stressed the importance of strong songs that are not all about how "a boy broke your heart and you're never going to get on your feet again", saying it was good for girls to hear.

 Musically, "So Yesterday" is moderately paced, with influences of pop and rock music and moves at a tempo of 76 bpm.
 The song is set in the signature of common time, and is written in the key of C major.
 The song has the sequence of Am–G–Fmaj7 as its chord progression.
 Duff's vocal range in the song spans from the note of G3 to the note of A4.

 Critical reception

-Upon its release, the song received mixed to positive reviews from critics.
+Upon its release, the song received mixed reviews from critics.
 Stephen Thomas Erlewine of AllMusic gave a positive review and commented that the song sounded natural coming from a teenager like Duff.
 He also noted the influence of Avril Lavigne on the song.
 Billboard gave a mixed review, also commenting on Lavigne's influence on the song.
 Similarly, Spence D. of IGN Music was mixed in his review stating, "[it's] like bubblegum ice cream: smooth and sweet at first listen, but the flavor eventually wears off, leaving somewhat generic pop anthems that will most likely be forgotten by the aforementioned throngs of young girl worshippers as they age along with Duff."
 While reviewing Duff's compilation Most Wanted, Talia Kraines of BBC Music commented that the song was Duff's best.
 Similarly, Sal Cinquemani of Slant Magazine, noted the track as "kind of cute."
 Elysa Gardner of USA Today gave a negative review on the song's title writing, "[That] song title may, unfortunately, prove prophetic for an artist who seems so content to merely ride the wave of the moment".